Minimum Detectable Effect (MDE)

 Use any of these free calculators with your baseline CVR and MDE:

 For the complete test duration framework, see How Long Should You Run an A/B Test?.
+For the relationship between MDE and p-values, see P-Value.

 Frequently Asked Questions